nuhaminae/Stock-Market-Price-Prediction-with-Sentiment-Analysis/README.md

 pip install -r requirements.txt
 ```

-## Results and Visualizations
+## Results and Visualisations

-- Key findings, model results, and sample visualizations are saved in the `plot images/` directory.
+- Key findings, model results, and sample visualisations are saved in the `plot images/` directory.
 - For detailed results, refer to the output cells in each notebook.

 ## Contributing